Estonian Open Air Museum: Stand-alone objects

 Kuie school was situated in Järva-Jaani parish, Kuie commune.
 The school building was completed in 1887.
 With the assistance of the founders of the Rocca al Mare school it was relocated and rebuilt in the museum in 1999, and the opening ceremony took place on 1 September 2000.
-From this day on its been a home for museum's educational center.
+From this day on it's been a home for museum's educational center.